Device-Cloud Collaborative LLM Inference with Multi-Modal, Multi-Task, Multi-Turn Conversations: RL-Based Decision Engine in

 \textbf{\textit{Reward:}} In designing the reward function, we consider several key metrics to optimize the decision-making process regarding the choice of LLM service and modalities.
 Mathematically, the reward function $\mathcal{R}: \mathcal{S} \times \mathcal{A} \rightarrow \mathbb{R}$ that we propose is expressed as follows:

-where: \begin{itemize}[leftmargin=5mm] \item The \textbf{response score} $S_{R_t}$ assesses how effectively the LLM response $R_t$ (from either local or cloud) meets the requirements of the text prompt.
+where: \begin{itemize}[leftmargin=5mm] \item The \textbf{response score} $S_{a_t}$ assesses how effectively the LLM response meets the requirements of the text prompt.
+Here, the response is generated by the LLM service selected in action $a_t$ using the chosen modalities.
 The response score is used solely for RL training purposes and is not required during the inference phase.
-A more detailed description of this metric and how we estimate it is provided in Sec. \ref{Sec.
-Response Score}. \item The \textbf{association score} $\Lambda(P_t, D^{(m)})$ quantifies the relevance of multi-modal data $D^{(m)}$ to prompt $P_t$.
-We aggregate the association scores for the uploaded modality set $\mathcal{M}_t$, which depend on the current action $a_t$.
+A more detailed description of this metric and how we estimate it is provided in Sec.~\ref{Sec.
+Response Score}. \item The \textbf{association metric} $\Lambda_{a_t}$ quantifies the aggregated relevance of the multi-modal data to prompt $P_t$ for the modality set selected in action $a_t$.
+Formally, $\Lambda_{a_t} = \sum_{m \in \mathcal{M}_t} \Lambda(P_t, D^{(m)})$, where $\mathcal{M}_t$ is the set of modalities uploaded based on action $a_t$.
 Further details are provided in Sec. \ref{Sec.
-Association}. \item The \textbf{latency} $\psi_{a_t}$ represents the latency of the LLM inference under different actions $a_t$.
-This includes the computation time of the local LLM or the interaction time with the cloud LLM for uploading the selected data modalities.
+Association}. \item The \textbf{latency} $\psi_{a_t}$ represents the inference latency resulting from action $a_t$.
+This includes the computation time of the on-device LLM or the communication and processing time with the cloud LLM for the selected data modalities.
 Refer to Sec. \ref{Sec.
-Latency Model} for the formal definition. \item The \textbf{usage cost} $\phi_{a_t}$ reflects the cost incurred by the LLM under action $a_t$, including the energy consumption of the local LLM or the service fee of the cloud LLM for various uploaded modalities, as described in Sec. \ref{Sec.
-Usage Cost Model}. \end{itemize} The response score $S_{R_t}$ and the association $\Lambda(P, D^{(m)})$ are thus positive indicators (higher is better, $\uparrow$).
+Latency Model} for the formal definition. \item The \textbf{usage cost} $\phi_{a_t}$ reflects the cost incurred by action $a_t$, including the energy consumption of the on-device LLM or the service fee of the cloud LLM for the uploaded modalities, as described in Sec. \ref{Sec.
+Usage Cost Model}. \item The \textbf{resource constraints} $\xi_j$ ensure that the cumulative consumption $C_j$ of each resource type $j \in \mathcal{J}$ over a time window $\tau$ does not exceed the user-specified budgets $\xi_j$.
+If any constraint is violated, the reward is set to zero to penalize infeasible actions, as detailed in Sec. \ref{Sec.
+Resource Awareness}. \end{itemize} The response score $S_{a_t}$ and the association metric $\Lambda_{a_t}$ are positive indicators (higher is better, $\uparrow$).
 In contrast, latency $\psi_{a_t}$ and usage cost $\phi_{a_t}$ are negative indicators (lower is better, $\downarrow$).
-Variables $\alpha$, $\beta_\Lambda$, $\beta_\psi$, and $\beta_\phi$ are weighting factors that adjust the influence of each component on the total reward.
+All metrics are normalized to the range $[0, 1]$ to ensure commensurability.
+Variable $\alpha$ controls the overall weight of the response score, while $\beta_\Lambda$, $\beta_\psi$, and $\beta_\phi$ are weighting factors for the remaining components satisfying $\beta_\Lambda + \beta_\psi + \beta_\phi = 1$.